bbtsoftware/BBT.StructureTools/docs/input/docs/getting-started/principles.md

 * Register your implementation of the registration in the IoC container.
 * Do not traverse over multiple tree leafs when registering properties, except for reference level sub operations.
 * It's usually better to unit test each registration, not the entire tree being copied.
-* Keep your implementation stateless
+* Keep your implementation stateless.
-* Do not mix registrations for multiple types into one implementation - See [Single Responsibility Principle]
+* Do not mix registrations for multiple types into one implementation.
+See [Single Responsibility Principle].
 :::

 # Controlling object initialization